istevens/stam_confirmation_bias/article.rst

 Depending on their viewpoint, others may see the same evidence you do and interpret differently, judging it as being more consistent with their bias.
 [NICKERSON1998]_

+Considering belief formation as a series of signals can also show how difficult it may be to debias someone else.
+The effect of each signal depends on those which came before it as well as any prior belief.
+To debias someone, we may need to know their initial belief on a topic as well as the order of signals which followed.
+[RABIN1999]_

 Our friends and family with severe bias may be lost to it, but our workplace can still be saved.
 Decisions made at work have the advantage in that they